-If a pupil is seen using a mobile phone for any reason on school premises, or if the phone ‘goes off’ whilst on premises, it will be confiscated and given to a Deputy Headteacher.
-Parents & carers will be informed before the end of the school day.
+If a pupil is seen using a mobile phone for any reason on school premises, or if the phone ‘goes off’ whilst on premises, it will be confiscated and given to a Deputy Headteacher or stored in the school office.

 We recognise that some parents genuinely would like pupils to carry mobiles to and from school for their personal safety, however police advice is for young people not to make open use of mobile phones in public places to reduce street crime.
 Consequently, we would urge pupils who need to contact home to do so before leaving the school site via the school office.

 Inappropriate text messaging is sometimes used as a form of bullying and if this proves to be happening in school it must be dealt with appropriately (please see our anti-bullying policy and cyberbullying policy).
-If you become aware of any such incidents then please report them to the relevant Manager of Learning.
+If you become aware of any such incidents then please report them to the relevant Head of Year.

 If a mobile phone goes off during a GCSE examination then this will have to be reported to the relevant examination board.
 Please can all examination candidates remember this as it may result in disqualification from the exam, or even the entire subject.

 If a mobile phone is brought into school it may be left in the school office during the day.
 Each student must place their phone in an envelope (on which they write their name) into which they place their phone.
 This is then handed in to the main office and can be collected at 3.30pm.

 In response to recent national guidance and our online consultation with parents governors have confirmed that from September, energy drinks will be added to the list of banned substances here at St Joseph’s.
 Evidence has demonstrated that energy drinks impact negatively on pupil attitudes and achievement and from September they will be confiscated in line with school policy and procedures.